MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/pipelines/sprint-222-update.md

 If you have a pipeline that produces artifacts, you can consume its artifacts by defining a `pipelines` [resource](https://learn.microsoft.com/azure/devops/pipelines/process/resources?#define-a-pipelines-resource) in another YAML pipeline.

-Azure DevOps now always shows the work items linked to the artifact of a _consumed_ pipeline run, not just in the case when the _consumed_ pipeline triggered the _consuming_ pipeline.
+Azure DevOps now shows the work items linked to the artifact of a _consumed_ pipeline run, not just in the case when the _consumed_ pipeline triggered the _consuming_ pipeline.

 > [!div class="mx-imgBorder"]
 > ![Current pipeline image.](../../media/222-pipelines-01.png "image of current pipeline")

 ### Automatic tokens created for Kubernetes Service Connection

 Since Kubernetes 1.24, tokens were no longer created automatically when creating a new Kubernetes Service Connection.
 We have added this functionality back.
-However, it is recommended to use the Azure Service connection when accessing AKS, to learn more about see [blog post](https://devblogs.microsoft.com/devops/service-connection-guidance-for-aks-customers-using-kubernetes-tasks/).
+However, it is recommended to use the Azure Service connection when accessing AKS, to learn more see [the Service Connection guidance for AKS customers using Kubernetes tasks blog post](https://devblogs.microsoft.com/devops/service-connection-guidance-for-aks-customers-using-kubernetes-tasks/).

 ### Preview of macOS 13 Ventura for Azure Pipeline hosted pools